kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Fragmentation risk remains if affinity values are too fine-grained
 - Conservative handling of legacy in-use devices can temporarily strand schedulable capacity during rollout or migration
-- If a slice declares `sharingAffinity` but a claim's opaque configs do not produce a non-empty value for every key the slice declares, devices in that slice are filtered out for that claim by the "Strict Gating" rule.
-Drivers should coordinate with workload teams to ensure claims carry compatible opaque configs covering every declared key before enabling `sharingAffinity` on slices.
+- If a pool declares `sharingAffinity` but a claim's opaque configs do not fully satisfy every applicable group for a given candidate device (every key in those groups' `cel` maps non-empty), that device is filtered out for that claim by the "Strict Gating" rule; if no device in the pool has all applicable groups satisfied by the claim, the entire pool is filtered out.
+  Drivers should coordinate with workload teams to ensure claims carry compatible opaque configs matching a published group before enabling `sharingAffinity` on the pool.
 - Per-evaluation CEL cost is bounded but non-zero; under pathological CEL expressions a slice could elevate per-candidate Filter cost.
 The per-eval cost budget and admission-time parse check are the primary